ashdavies/talks/2019-11-16-single-activity-learnings-from-a-skeptic/android-navigation-component.md

 # Resource Inflation 🎈

-^ Due to the navigation resource being an XML document, this means that the navigation controller

-^ Subject to same lint rules as layouts, compile time validation of resource names, etc
+^ Navigation resource being an XML document subject to same lint rules as layouts, compile time validation of resource names, etc

 ^ Inflates the resource at runtime, thus resulting in graph errors at runtime with bad references